 The body sends more macrophages in response the the released foreign particle.
 The newly formed macrophages come forth, engulf the pigment and lay in wait until they meet their inevitable end.

-- Lower levels of subcutaneous tissue create a more difficult stretch which creates a more uneven dermal layer.
-This makes it nearly impossible to place the pigment consistent into the skin so it shows an even tone and doesn’t “blow out”.
+- Lower levels of subcutaneous tissue create a more difficult stretch.
+This in turn creates a more uneven dermal layer for your tattoo needles to insert pigment into.
+Being uneven makes it nearly impossible to place the pigment consistently in the skin. so it shows an even tone and doesn’t “blow out”.

 (A blow out is where the pigment is placed in a way that causes it to spread in an unpredictable way under the skin.
 The pigment placed into the body can roll along the capillary pathways, along soft spots of less dense skin or be carried into less dense areas by the inflammatory/immune response that occurs during a tattoo.)